 A cute pup and amazing chocolate mauve ombré waves?
 Sign us up.
 This color is oh so pretty.
 Plus, give this look extra dimension by concentrating darker colors towards the ends.
 This creates a subtle reverse ombré effect that really works.

 These professional waves are ultra-glamorous and look even better with interwoven pink strands.
 Notice it's not exactly a highlight, but hints of brighter color.
 This keeps things understated enough for work, but imagine the color in the sun?
 Gorgeous.

 Avoid using cheap products from the grocery store, unless you trust the ingredients, as some are diluted with wax and bad oils.
 Also, avoid sulfates and always read the ingredient in the back.
-FYI: Sodium Laureth Sulfate is actually a stripping agent and can wreak havoc on your hair health and fresh color.
+FYI: Sodium laureth sulfate is actually a stripping agent and can wreak havoc on your fresh color.